 - 1/4 cup freshly squeezed lime juice optional but gives a yummy twist

-- 1/4 to 1/2 cup muscovado sugar or agave if desired
+- 1/4 cup muscovado sugar (add up to 1/2 cup sugar if desired, or agave to taste)

 - plenty of ice cubes

-- Pour into a large pitcher with ice cubes.
-Pour in the water and give the agua a very good stir.
+- Pour in the water and give a very good stir.
 Taste and if necessary adjust either the sugar or water.
-Some people like to strain the mix into the pitcher, feel free to do so if desired.
-You can also add more water to make it thinner if you’d like.

-- Serve in glass with plenty of ice cubes and enjoy!
+- Serve right away or store in the refrigerator until ready to serve.
+Serve in glass with plenty of ice cubes and enjoy!